dirusulixes/dirusulixes.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my Associate CMALT portfolio submission.
-This portfolio demonstrates my professional competence and development in Technology Enhanced Learning as Faculty TEL Lead at Greenwich Business School, University of Greenwich.
+This portfolio showcases my professional expertise and ongoing development in Technology Enhanced Learning as Faculty TEL Lead at Greenwich Business School, University of Greenwich.
+Through concrete examples from my practice, I demonstrate how educational technology can transform learning experiences whilst addressing the complex challenges facing modern higher education.

 ## Portfolio Structure